datacarpentry/rr-version-control/_episodes/02-git-in-github.md

 1. Make edits and commit
 1. Create a pull request that merges your changes into their repository.

 _tip_: Depending on the project there are variations on the above work flow.
 Often the rules for contributing to a project are outlined in a file called `CONTRIBUTING.md` within the repository.
-One of the more often used works flows is [Github Flow](https://guides.github.com/introduction/flow/).
+One of the more often used works flows is [GitHub Flow](https://guides.github.com/introduction/flow/).

 ### Forking
 - **Forking** creates a copy of a git repository into your own account.
 - Forking allows you to make changes to a repository without affecting the main repository of the project.
-- This is one of the most exciting aspects of Github - you essentially encouraged to copy and play with anyone's code!
+- This is one of the most exciting aspects of GitHub - you essentially encouraged to copy and play with anyone's code!

 1. To fork your partner's repository click the "fork" button in the top left hand part of your screen.
-1. When it asks where you would like to fork the repository, choose your user account (if you are new to Github, this should be the only option).
+1. When it asks where you would like to fork the repository, choose your user account (if you are new to GitHub, this should be the only option).

 ### Make edits and commit
 - You should now have a copy of your partners repository, `work-organization-their-name`.